casperjs/casperjs/builder/sources/testing_contents.md

 <h1 id="casper-test-command">The <code>casperjs test</code> command</h1>

-**Writing all your tests in a single file would be painful, to say the least.
+Writing all your tests in a single file may be painful, to say the least.
 That's where the `casperjs test` command comes to the rescue, as it allows to split your tests across different files among other handy little things.